c4pt0r/slides/2024/scalability/slides.md

 # Is your system really scalable?

-What we're talking about when we talk about database scalability?
+What do we mean when we talk about database scalability?

 - A few TBs?

 ![image](https://dongxu-pics.s3.amazonaws.com/pub/2024/06/19/b7367c08.jpg){width=400px lazy}

-**Scalability != Amount of Data**
+**Scalability != Amount of Data.
+It's a multi-dimensional-problem**

 ---
 layout: center